yogeshkumar05/payNotes/README.md

   - Click on Save Button at the bottom of page to update the note
   - A message will be displayed above the save button, indicating that the note is updated

+# The client demo is deployed at https://paynotes-yogesh.herokuapp.com/
+  Launch server at localhost http://localhost:3000/ to test the app